microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

 ## PoS dashboard reports

-Contoso supports dashboard reports for Point of Sale (PoS) application and Internet of Things (IoT) environment sensor analytics and monitoring.
-These reports are created in Azure Data Explorer (ADX) to allow users to view dashboards reports.
-These reports are generated based on live data received from PoS application and IoT environment sensors into ADX database using data integration.
+Contoso supports dashboard reports for the PoS application and Internet of Things (IoT) environment sensor analytics and monitoring.
+These reports are created in ADX to allow users to view dashboards reports.
+These reports are generated based on live data received from the PoS application and IoT environment sensors into the ADX database using data integration.

 ## Import dashboards